wikicite/wcite/README.md

     Wikidata is a collaborative knowledge base [@Q18507561].

-As these identifiers are hard to read and write you better define aliases with the `citekeys` field of your [document metadata]:
+Wikidata identifiers are hard to remember and to distinguish so you can define aliases with the `citekeys` field of your [document metadata]:

     ---
     citekeys: